TrongNghia318/confidential-prediction/README.md

 - No third party (including contract owner) can see your prediction

 **Use Cases:**
-- 🎯 Unbiased prediction tracking without crowd influence
+- Unbiased prediction tracking without crowd influence
-- 📊 Private opinion polling
+- Private opinion polling
-- 🔬 Research studies requiring prediction privacy
+- Research studies requiring prediction privacy
-- 🎮 Gaming and entertainment without spoilers
+- Gaming and entertainment without spoilers
-- 📈 Market sentiment analysis with privacy
+- Market sentiment analysis with privacy

 **Security Audits**: This is an educational project.
 Use at your own risk.

 ---

-Built with ❤️ by [@Gengarthedev](https://x.com/Gengarthedev) using Zama's FHEVM technology
+**Author**: [@Gengarthedev](https://x.com/Gengarthedev) | **Technology**: Zama FHEVM